 As much as we love our customers, we value our employees even more.
 Without our hard-working and eager staff, Zervant wouldn’t exist and entrepreneurship wouldn’t be the same for our loyal customers.
 But who are these people behind the invoicing software taking over Europe?

 One of them is Lassi, our devoted lead developer, who also happens to be Zervant’s first employee.

-You started at Zervant as a Front End Developer.
-However, these days you’re our Lead Developer.
-How does your current work differ from your last position?
+You started as a Front End Developer, now you’re our Lead Developer.
+How has your work changed?

 Previously, I was mainly responsible for certain technical aspects of the software.
 I was coding the part that users see in the product.

 Now, as a Lead Developer, I work with everyone in the company.
 My responsibility changed from a purely technical one to supporting everyone, who needs help with technical matters regardless if it’s our software, website or anything else.
 On top of that, I also make sure that our developers have the best possible working conditions to do their job.

 In short, I went from being in charge of one technical part of the software to ensuring that we work together as a team.
 Coding is a team effort after all.
 The programmers and testers at Zervant are very talented and extremely motivated and cooperation is an essential part of what we do here at Zervant.